 NNM has developed a TARP that gives guidance on the type of response required in an event that could trigger an emergency.
 The TARP is a tool used for managing crucial situations from the NNM operations' safety point of view.
 It sets out a set of conditions or "triggers" with corresponding actions that NNM managers and supervisors must follow when those trigger events occur.
 The purpose of TARPs is to provide guidance and clarity when a situation deviates from the original plan or where there is a material change in conditions that could be hazardous.

-An independent review of the facility was conducted by Independent Tailings Review Board (ITRB) in July 2023.
-The next independent review is scheduled for July 2024 and will comprise the same ITRB members.
+An independent review of the facility was conducted by Independent Tailings Review Board (ITRB) in July 2024.